 NAM is a non-profit, non-governmental organisation, and UK registered charity.
 We rely on donations from the public, from charitable trusts & foundations and from businesses to enable us to deliver our vital HIV and AIDS information services to people around the world.

 Every year, with your support and generosity, we make a big impact on the lives of people with HIV.
 But in terms of the funding we receive and the number of staff we have, we are a tiny, independent community-based organisation (CBO).
-Find out more about how we make a difference here.

 We are so grateful to every single person, trust, foundation and company who donates, or has donated in the past.
 It is your commitment and generosity that underpins everything we do.